snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes.md

 ## Overview

-PRO has two endpoints that take the details of an as-yet nonexistent consignment and
+PRO has two endpoints that take the details of an as-yet uncreated consignment and return quotes for it:

+* **Get Quotes** returns a simple list of delivery quotes for the potential consignment.
+* **Get Service Group Quotes** returns a list of current service groups, along with quotes from the eligible services in each group.

 ## Sending a Get Quotes Request